dwrobel/flatcam/README.md

 15.11.2019

 - added all the recognized extensions to the save dialog filters; latest extension used will be preselected next time a save operation occur
+- fixed issue #335.
+The FCDoubleSPinBox (and FCSpinBox) value was not used when the user entered data but just hovered away the mouse expecting the data to be already confirmed

 14.11.2019